Tackling Candida: Part 1

 This is not only part and parcel of the onset of food sensitivities, but it’s also part and parcel of the onset of autoimmunity.
 Given that 70-80 percent of our immune system is in the gut and that it will identify undigested food and yeast as “invaders,” allowing any pathogen (including bacteria and parasites) to continue as a systemic presence can make it challenging at best to reverse any autoimmune condition.

-Symptoms run the gamut and many are difficult to trace to candida:
+Symptoms run the gamut and many are difficult to trace to fungal overgrowth:

 Unrelenting cravings for sugar and refined carbs